office equipments

 11. Your Internet and Phone Bills

-Internet And Phone Bills
+Internet and Phone Bills

-If you use your internet connection for business purposes, or if you have a business phone, then you may qualify for a deduction.
+If you use your internet connection for business purposes or have a business phone, you may qualify for a deduction.
+Remember that you can only deduct the portion of your utilities you use for business purposes.

 The easiest way to handle this on your freelance taxes is to have a separate phone for business purposes.
 Then, you can deduct the exact cost of that phone from your taxes.
 You can do the same for your internet connection as well.